 Associated features

 There were relatively few congenital anomalies recognised at birth.
+Early reports of TS highlighted scoliosis and hydrocephalus, however in this review these features were found in only 20% (6/30) and 11% (4/35) respectively.

-Only two patients are reported with cleft palate/bifid uvula[1,13] although several were reported to have high palates. ar infections were commonly reported.
+Only two patients are reported with cleft palate/bifid uvula[1,13] although several were reported to have high palates.
+Recurrent otitis media has previously been reported in TS.
+In this review ear infections were commonly reported (9 patients).

 Prognosis